Next Earthquake

 After The Next Earthquake

-• Go inland if possible to avoid a possible tsunami.
+• If near the ocean, go inland if possible to avoid a possible tsunami.
+Be sure to evacuate if directed to do so.

-• Have a list of phone numbers of people you may want to contact.
+• Have and use a list of phone numbers of people you may want to contact, including out-of-state contacts.

-• If you are trapped, scream, or bang objects to get someone’s attention.
+• If trapped, scream or bang objects together to get someone’s attention.

-• Once you determine you are safe, use gloves, long sleeves, pants, and sturdy shoes with good socks to check on your home or neighborhood.
+• Once you are safe, use work gloves, long-sleeved shirts, heavy-duty pants, and sturdy shoes with good socks to check on your home or neighborhood.

 • If your emergency radio works, listen to the information to learn the worst scenario areas near you.